-Balanced Minds can help with a broad range of difficulties such as depression, anxiety, low self-esteem, stress, trauma, sexual abuse, gender identity, sexuality, life transitions and relationship difficulties, amongst other things.
+Balanced Minds can help with a broad range of difficulties such as depression, anxiety, low self-esteem, stress, trauma, sexual abuse, sexuality, life transitions, relationship difficulties, amongst other things.

 Balanced Minds offers individual face-to-face therapeutic support.
 This support can be short or long term, depending on individual need.
 Skype sessions are also available.

-Bridget is also a yoga teacher and runs trauma-sensitive yoga groups across Auckland for adults, and young people.
+Bridget is a yoga teacher and runs trauma-sensitive yoga groups across Auckland for adults, and young people.
 These classes can be funded under ACC Sensitive Claims (ISSC) if you have an approved claim.
 Talk to your Lead Provider to request this.
 They can also be self-funded if you do not have an approved claim with ACC at a cost of $320.00 for the 8-week course.

 The main objective of trauma-sensitive yoga is to use gentle yoga forms and movement in a safe space to help you notice what you feel in your body.
 The practice can help regain a sense of control, connection and ownership over your body through making choices about how to move based upon what you feel.

 iRest Yoga Nidra® Meditation and Mindfulness

-Bridget is also a Level 1 iRest Yoga Nidra trainer.
-She co-facilitates groups with Sandra Palmer being the lead facilitator.
+Bridget is a Level 2 iRest Yoga Nidra trainer and co-facilitates groups with Sandra Palmer.
 These classes can be funded under ACC Sensitive Claims (ISSC) if you have an approved claim.
 Talk to your Lead Provider to request this.
 They can also be self-funded if you do not have an approved claim with ACC at a cost of $320.00 for the 8-week course.

 ACC Sensitive Claims